tpoisot/CoPhyCha/CoSpec-chapter.md

 Single traits models as used by @yoder_when_2010 and @weitz_coevolutionary_2005 are more conservative in their estimates of when speciation can occur.
 However, @gilman_coevolution_2012 reached similar conclusions using a more realistic multidimensional trait space.
 As the number of traits (hence the complexity of the underlying physiological, behavioral, etc, processes involved in attack/defense) increased, the chance of the victim escaping its enemy became higher.
 From a mechanistic point of view, this result makes sense if defending against an enemy is easier than attacking a victim, or if the evolution of defense mechanisms is less constrained than the evolution of attack mechanisms.
 For example, a host can avoid a parasite through several non-mutually exclusive ways: behavioral adjustment, specific adaptations, or interactions with protective symbionts.
 For example, plants defend themselves against herbivores through biomechanics means [@whitney_biomechanics_2013], rendering them unpalatable, but also evolved specific signaling pathways to attract parasitoids to defend themselves [@wei_plants_2007].

 Finally, recent empirical findings on bacteria-phage systems, specifically the system formed by *Pseudomonas fluorescens* and its phages, can shed some light on the fact that co-diversification is seldom the rule in coevolving systems. @poullain_evolution_2008 investigated the evolution of host range of bacteriophages on bacterial hosts in evolving (the host do not evolve) and coevolving (both the host and the parasite evolve) interactions.
 Coevolution resulted in a higher generalism of phages, with a clear nested pattern of interactions.
 This same nested pattern was reported for field isolates of this [@poisot_structure_2013] and other [@koskella_understanding_2013] systems.
-These systems are well known to display coevolutionary dynamics in their natural habitats [@gomez_bacteria_2011;@gomez_bacteria-phage_2011;@gomez_bacteria-phage_2011;@koskella_local_2011].
+These systems are well known for displaying coevolutionary dynamics in their natural habitats [@gomez_bacteria-phage_2011;@koskella_local_2011].

-insights from network studies: poullain, biollett et ecolproc, buckling et gomez, ...

 # Methodological consequences